 - Three (3) points for a valid kick to the head

-- Four (4) points for a valid turning kick to the head
+- Four (4) points for a valid turning kick to the trunk protector

 Full WT type personal protective equipment is mandatory for all sparring competitors including: body protector (red/blue); arm guards; shin guards; head guard (red/blue or white); groin guard; gloves; and mouth guard which is clear or white only with no exceptions to ensure referees can easily spot any signs of blood.
 All applicable protective equipment must be worn beneath the dobok.
+Competitors may only use flexible tape to affix clothing rather than pins and must not wear nail varnish or jewellery, including any kind of piercings jewellery.
 The organisers and their officials may disallow any equipment at their discretion.

 All gum shields must be clear or white.
 Competitors’ doboks must be white.
 Each sparring competitor must be accompanied by a coach which can be any nominated member of your club, including player-coaches.
 Coaches must bring a towel.
 Coaches must stay seated during the match and respect all competition rules.
 Coaches must wear sports clothing (or sports jackets covering doboks for player coaches).